Intervention Overview

 World Business for Equal Dignity

-In order to promote the HumanDHS vision of a world of equal dignity for all, away from practices of humiliation, new forms of business have to be developed, both locally and globally.
+To promote the HumanDHS vision of a world of equal dignity for all, away from practices of humiliation, new approaches to business have to be developed, both locally and globally.

 Dignity Beyond the Human World

-Arran Stibbe writes (2004), "the framework of dignity and humiliation could be usefully applied to any situation where humans are basing their self-worth on subjugating another, whoever or whatever that other may be.
+Arran Stibbe wrote in 2004: "The framework of dignity and humiliation could be usefully applied to any situation where humans are basing their self-worth on subjugating another, whoever or whatever that other may be.
 Moving away from humiliation towards affirmation of dignity, in ever wider spheres, may provide the wellspring of healing for all concerned."

 World Environment for Equal Dignity

-Our World Environment for Equal Dignity (WEED) project aims at highlighting the point that environmental problems are deeply interlinked with social problems.
-We believe that what is needed, for the constructive maintenance of a dignified social and ecological environment of humankind, is a mindset of humility and not of humiliation.
+Our HumanDHS network wishes to highlight to what extent environmental problems are interlinked with social problems.
+We believe that what is needed for a dignified social and ecological future for humankind, is a mindset of humility and not of humiliation.

 World Health for Equal Dignity